 For a sharper outline grease and flour your cutter beforehand.
 If it becomes sticky halfway through, wash and re-grease.

-Our cake-loving cat prefers a traditional plain scone.
+As you can see, our cake-loving cat prefers a traditional plain scone.